-Anita Huizar-Hernández is an Assistant Professor of Border Studies in the Department of Spanish and Portuguese at the University of Arizona.
+Anita Huizar-Hernández is an Associate Professor of Border Studies in the Department of Spanish and Portuguese at the University of Arizona.
 She received her Ph.D. in Literature (Cultural Studies) from the University of California, San Diego where she specialized in Literatures and Cultures of the U.S.-Mexico Borderlands, with an emphasis on Arizona.
 Her research investigates how narratives, both real and imagined, have shaped the political, economic, and cultural landscape of the Southwestern borderlands in general, and Arizona in particular.
 Drawing from a diverse array of nineteenth and twentieth century archival materials, her work recovers the underexplored history of race relations in the state and their continued impact on local, regional, and national politics.

 Forging Arizona: A History of the Peralta Land Grant and Racial Identity in the West.
 New Brunswick: Rutgers University Press, 2019.